Ala Moana Hotel Condo

 No analysis available

-I searched for patrol-related language such as security patrol, roving security, or patrol service.
-The remarks mention security guards and 24-hour security, but not an actual patrol service.
+I looked for patrol-related wording such as security patrol, roving security, or patrolled building and found none.
+The listings support on-site security presence, but not a patrol service specifically.

 No analysis available